dragon-dune/dragon-dune/README.md

     bidding begins.
-2. In battle with the Elves (or their allies), the Elves may ask the color of their opponents artifact card, the value of the artifact card, or to know how many tokens they are sending in to battle before selecting their own card and tokens.
+2. In battle with the Elves (or their allies), the Elves may ask the color of their opponents artifact card, the value of the artifact card, or to know how many units they are sending in to battle before selecting their own card and units.
 3. At the beginning of the Recruitment and Movement Round, the Elves may see what the next event card will be.
 4. Elven units may go into hiding in a territory in order to escape conflict.
 Hidden units act in every way as though they did not exist.
 Hidden units may only come out of hiding if they move into a new territory or at the beginning of a turn.
-5. Special Card (Ace): You may place up to five tokens on any one territory for free.
+5. Special Card (Ace): You may place up to five units on any one territory for free.
 6. Alliance Power: Elves may ask a battle question on their allies behalf.